 I received my Ph.D. from Cornell University in comparative and functional anatomy for work on the pathophysiology of stress.
 In addition to professional publications that include journal articles and contributed chapters, technical reports, and magazine articles, I am the lead author of ten undergraduate textbooks, two Atlases, and five clinical manuals in the fields of anatomy and physiology or anatomy.
-I have also published a book for amateur naturalists and my most recent effort is a nonfiction work based on declassified WWII and post-war documents held in the archives of the US and other countries.
+These publications are detailed here,

 Feel free to contact me through this website if you have questions.